 The Sony X950G 75-inch Android TV is one of the larger TVs we've reviewed, and it joins a growing selection of 4K TVs that go above and beyond the 65-inch screen size that has become today's standard.
-Many people will be attracted to the X950G for the screen size alone, but it also happens to be an excellent 4K smart TV in addition to its size.
+Many people will be attracted to the X950G for the screen size alone, but it also happens to be one of the best TVs you can buy.

 With the 75-inch model coming in at $3,299, this is definitely a premium TV, but Sony considers the X950G more of a midrange model, because models like the Sony Master Series A9F OLED cost more when comparing similar sizes.
 Nonetheless, this TV goes head to head with top models from companies like Samsung and Vizio, and it offers strong performance for both the size and price.